1988 Cunninghame District Council election: Aftermath

 Labour retained control of the council after winning 24 of the 30 seats.
 Despite a drop in vote share of four percentage points, the party again took more than half of the popular vote and increased their number on the council by one from the previous election.
 The Conservatives lost one seat but remained as the second-largest party with four councillors.
-The SNP came third on the popular vote and came within 1,000 votes of the Conservatives but were unable regain any seats.
+The SNP came third on the popular vote and came within 1,000 votes of the Conservatives but were unable to regain any seats.
 One Moderate and one independent candidate were also elected.